-The cross-body mountain climber is a core strengthening exercise that targets the entire abdominal region.
-The cross-body movement actively engages the obliques and hip flexors.
-The exercise also improves upper body strength and stability in the chest, shoulders, and triceps.
+The cross-body mountain climber is a core-strengthening exercise that targets the entire abdominal region.
+The cross-body movement actively engages the obliques and hip flexors also.
+This exercise also improves upper body strength and stability in the chest, shoulders, and triceps muscles.

 How to do Cross-Body Mountain Climber?

 - Make a position of the high plank where your hands are under your shoulder and put the legs straight on your toes.

 - Now tuck your right knee toward your left elbow, as much as possible, but do not try to touch each other.

 - After tucking, at the same momentum relax the right leg in the same position.

 - Now tuck the left knee towards the right arm.
 While doing it, engage your abs and obliques muscles, for better performance.